Special Planning Programs

 The proposed directions will be used as a reference for implementing development objectives.
 The creation of a friendly and vibrant living environment, which is accessible and safe, the development of a visual identity unique to the area and the consolidation of the Village as a local commercial destination are all elements that were discussed with the community during the consultation meetings, and that are now part of the Special Planning Program for Valois Village, which was adopted on May 2, 2017 by the municipal Council.

-The SPP for the City Centre offers a vision for the development of Pointe-Claire’s central territory for years to come.
+The SPP for the City Centre, in force since February 2, 2018, offers a vision for the development of Pointe-Claire’s central territory for years to come.
 It will allow the City to guide projects that are likely to emerge in the short term and ensure that vision is achieved.

 The City Centre is bounded to the North by Labrosse Avenue, to the East by Selkirk Avenue to the South by Sedgefield Avenue and to the West by Stillview Avenue.

-See the preliminary version of the Special Planning Program for Pointe-Claire City Centre.
+See the full version of the Special Planning Program for Pointe-Claire City Centre.

 For more information : 514-630-1206, firstname.lastname@example.org